Wesley Church History

 Moy Ling and the Gospel Hall

-Mrs Varcoe, the first Biblewoman
+Mrs Emma Jane Varcoe, the first Biblewoman

 Wesley Church was located near “Little Lon”, the poorest part of Melbourne.
 In 1884, the Home Mission Society appointed Mrs Varcoe as a Biblewoman to work with people suffering serious poverty.
 Along with Christian counselling, she would provide money for rent, food and clothing.
 She founded Livingstone House, a home for homeless boys in Drummond Street, Carlton.
-Sadly, we have been unable to find her first name.

 By 1888, there were eight Biblewomen working in the inner city.